Four Go houses: Teaching

 The mode of teaching, by apprenticeship, brought a consistent and high level of play (though some say the standard sagged in the eighteenth century).
 Esoteric teaching was normal, with collections of very difficult tsumego being compiled, one of which, the Igo Hatsuyōron, is still used for professional training.
 Prepared variations were used in top games (notably in the blood-vomiting game of Jowa and Akaboshi).
 Go secrets were state secrets, in effect; since the country was closed to foreigners, in the main, the only international competition was against players from the Ryukyu Islands, but those games are still cited as examples of the difference between strong amateurs and extremely strong players.

 Dissolution

 After a while, the Honinbo house (of Dosaku) emerged as the most prestigious, and the Hayashi house ran into difficulties, eventually being taken over by the Honinbo.
 The Meiji Restoration threw the system into disarray, but three houses survived some hard times to 1900.
-Honinbo Shusai arranged that the Honinbo title should become a tournament of the Nihon Kiin after his death (1939).
+Honinbo Shusai arranged that the Honinbo title should become a tournament of the Nihon Ki-in after his death (1939).
 The Yasui house died out; it is not certain As of 2004 whether the Inoue house theoretically continues or not, though it dropped out of the mainstream from the 1920s.